History of Quebec: Lower Canada (1791–1840)

-Gradually, the Legislative Assembly of Lower Canada, who represented the people, came more and more into conflict with the superior authority of the Crown and its appointed representatives.
-Starting in 1791, the government of Lower Canada was criticized and contested by the Parti canadien.
-In 1834, the Parti canadien presented its 92 resolutions, a series of political demands which expressed a genuine loss of confidence in the British monarchy.
+The Legislative Assembly of Lower Canada, who represented the people, came more and more into conflict with the superior authority of the Crown and its appointed representatives.
+In 1834, things hit a breaking point and the Parti canadien presented its 92 resolutions, a series of political demands which expressed a genuine loss of confidence in the British monarchy.
 London refused to consider these and, in response, submitted Russell's 10 resolutions.
 Discontentment intensified throughout the public meetings of 1837, sometimes being led by tribunes like Louis-Joseph Papineau.
 Despite opposition from ecclesiastics, for example Jean-Jacques Lartigue, the Rebellion of the Patriotes began in 1837.
 Key goals for the rebels were to have responsible government and, for many, to terminate prejudicial dominance of the English minority over the French majority.
 Louis-Joseph Papineau was instrumental in acting as a leadership figure for the rebels, yet his ideological views were ambiguous concerning the relative importance of seigneurial landowners, the Roman Catholic Church, and the francophone bourgeoisie.
 Under his influence, the first rebellion of 1837 was directed at the seigneurs and the clergy as much as the anglophone governor.
 The 1837 rebellion resulted in a declaration of martial law, and suspension of Canada's Constitution.
 To centralize authority under the Crown, John Lambton, Lord Durham was named governor of all of British North America.

 In 1837, Louis-Joseph Papineau and Robert Nelson led residents of Lower Canada to form an armed resistance group called the Patriotes in order to seek an end to the unilateral control of the British governors.
 They made a Declaration of Independence in 1838, guaranteeing human rights and equality for all citizens without discrimination.
 Their actions resulted in rebellions in both Lower and Upper Canada.
 The Patriotes forces were victorious in their first battle, the Battle of Saint-Denis, due to government forces being unprepared.
 However, the Patriotes were unorganized and badly equipped, leading to them suffering a defeat in their second battle, the Battle of Saint-Charles, and another defeat in their final battle, the Battle of Saint-Eustache.
 Following the government defeat of the Patriotes, the Catholic clergy recovered their moral authority among the people and preached for the cohesion and development of the nation in the fields of education, health and civil society.